One superbug has finally taken the last evolutionary jump into what could be an incurable existential threat.

 Antimicrobial resistance (AMR), which was created due to the overuse of antibiotics, has traditionally been responsible for over two million patient infections per year, killing 23,000 people in U.S. per year.
 But this could change dramatically with the recent discovery of a nightmare bug that is set to be a game changer.

-Chinese and British researchers reported finding the colistin-resistant strain in pigs and raw pork and in a small number of people in China in November.
+According to The Washington Post, Chinese and British researchers reported finding the colistin-resistant strain in pigs and raw pork and in a small number of people in China in November.
 The deadly strain was later discovered in Europe and elsewhere.
-The Washington Post,

 This animated video from 2013 from the Centers for Disease Control and Prevention highlights the key points and graphics of the “Antibiotic Threats in the United States” report.
 (YouTube/CDC)